Check your inbox.

 Where to Stay

 If you are looking for accommodation on a lower budget, there are still plenty of options available to you.
-Milan’s guesthouses and converted townhouses can offer plenty of character and comfort for those traveling to the city.
-Antica Locanda Leonardo is located in Milan’s old district and it’s traditional design and intimate nature should be a great fit for anyone looking to integrate themselves with Milan’s more historic side.
+Milan's guesthouses and converted townhouses can offer plenty of character and comfort for those traveling to the city.
+Antica Locanda Leonardo is located in Milan's old district and its traditional design and intimate nature should be a great fit for anyone looking to integrate themselves with Milan's more historic side.

 Not to be Missed

-1. Duomo - At the epicenter of Milan lays one of the biggest cathedrals in the world.
-600 years in the making, this is worth seeing for its breathtaking architecture - but it’s even better if you climb the stairs and view the city from the cathedral's roof.
+1. Duomo: At the epicenter of Milan lays one of the biggest cathedrals in the world.
+600 years in the making, this is worth seeing for its breathtaking architecture, but it's even better if you climb the stairs and view the city from the cathedral's roof.

 Fast facts